jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.004.png" width="250" />

 An object initially shows contents *identical* to the class.
-An object might have the same *structure* as its class, but can have *data* that may be changed freely:
+An object might have the same *structure* as its class, but can have *data* that may freely change:

 <img src="images/Classes.005.png" width="300" />

-While the *structure* of the object is similar to the class, the *data* appears to have changed. *Values* of an object's *attributes* can change as well as *related objects*.
+While the *structure* of the object is still the same, the *data* appears to have changed. *Values* of an object's *attributes* can change as well as *related objects*.

 ## Prototypes

-Here is an alternative where a class is drawn with *solid lined* shape:
+Here is an alternative where a class is drawn with *solid line* circle:

 <img src="images/object-and-class-with-solid-lined-shape.png" width="200" />

-Shapes with *dashed lines* might be *optional*.
+Shapes with *dashed lines* seem to be *optional*.

-But this notation could also be used for a distinction between classes and *prototypes:* where an object is initially a copy of another object, but anything may be changed about it, even its structure.
+The solid line shape could also be used for a distinction between classes and *prototypes:* where an object is initially a copy of another object, but anything may be changed about it, even its structure.

 ## Static Structure

-Other parts of the static (or 'class') structure could be drawn with dashed lines too, to try and make a visual distinction between *static* structure and *object* structure:
+To try and make a visual distinction between *static* structure and *object* structure, other parts of the static (or 'class') structure could be drawn with dashed lines too:

 <img src="images/object-structure-and-class-or-static-structure.png" width="300" />

 The rules do not seem to be that precise when it comes to *shapes* drawn with different line styles.
-The rules for connecting *lines* are a bit stricter.
+The rules for *connection lines* are a bit stricter.

 ## Pointer to a Class